astridblahblahblah/pizzeria/README.md

 ## Assumptions

 - For the purpose of this demo, going into the pizza list already assumes the pizzaiolo has already logged in successfully and is authorised to view and update pizzas.
 - Pizza model is very simple and only the status can be updated.
+It can be an abbreviated copy of the original POS that the app maintains locally or the actual pizzas table belonging to the original POS.
 - Customer-facing website accepts webhooks and can verify the signatures to facilitate processing of these hooks.
 - Job dispatch just logs the details of the hook sent, Horizon was not configured in this demo